shirazv/gtngclngdta/README.md

 <br>This repo explains how all of the scripts work and how they are connected.
 <br>
 <p><b>Dependencies</b>
-run_analysis.R depends on the reshape2 and data.table packages.
+<br>run_analysis.R depends on the reshape2 and data.table packages.